 EE says it offers 'Everything Everywhere' - and it comes pretty close to fulfilling that promise.
-It's the country's biggest mobile network, known for its excellent 4G, and has tons of extras and perks to give you the most for your money.
+It's the country's biggest mobile network, known for its excellent 4G and 5G coverage, and has lots of extras and perks to give you the most for your money.

 What SIM-only deals can I get from EE?

-EE's got a decent range of pay-monthly SIM deals, both for your mobile phone and for mobile broadband devices - like tablets and dongles.
-You can read all about EE mobile broadband in our special guide, but here's what you can get for your phone.
+EE's got an excellent range of pay-monthly SIM deals, both for your mobile phone and for mobile broadband devices - like tablets and dongles.
+You can read all about EE mobile broadband in our special guide, but right here we’ll explain what you can get for your smartphone.

 All EE phone SIMs come with unlimited minutes and texts, but monthly data allowances vary.
-The smallest plan you can get comes with 250MB of data, while the largest has a healthy 40GB.
+The smallest plan you can get comes with 250MB of 5G data, while you can get unlimited data if you sign up for 24 months.

 12-month and 30-day contracts are available, but only the 12-month ones are available to order online.
-Its 30-day deals are quite a bit more expensive too, and they're missing a lot of the benefits you get with long-term plans.
+Its 30-day deals are quite a bit more expensive too, and they're missing a lot of the benefits you get with long-term plans, which means you may want to consider locking yourself in for a year.

 Perks and benefits